drduh/Debian-Privacy-Server-Guide/README.md

 obfs4prox 6507 debian-tor    3u  IPv6  62584      0t0  TCP *:10022 (LISTEN)
 ```

 If obfs4proxy fails to start, check the Tor log.
-You may need to modify the apparmor profile to include the binary:
+You may need to modify the AppArmor profile to include the binary:

 ```console
 $ tail -n2 /etc/apparmor.d/abstractions/tor